‘When Terry Venables died, I was sat in the car and cried my eyes out. Terry was a f**king diamond. He had to be, to put up with me’ Paul Gascoigne on the manager he loved playing for most

 The best features, fun and footballing quizzes, straight to your inbox every week.

-It is little suprise therefore, that Gazza does not hesitate when asked which manager he most enjoyed playing for.

-“Terry Venables,” Gazza tells FourFourTwo before being asked what was his happiest moment under him.
-“Every day,” he adds.
+He understandably prefers to look back fondly at Hoddle's predecessor, a man who got the best from him by hook or by crook and recognised that Gazza still had so much to give.

+Venables, known to millions as 'El Tel', managed the Australian national team, Leeds United, Middlesbrough and Crystal Palace for a second time.

-Venables passed away at the age of 80 in November 2023, with his death clearly affecting Gazza.
+He passed away at the age of 80 in November 2023, sparking heartfelt tributes from around the football world.

-“When he died, I was sat in the car and cried my eyes out,” he says.
-“Terry was a f**king diamond.
-He had to be, to put up with me.”

-Paul Gascoigne: Eight (published by Reach Sport) is on sale now in print, ebook and audiobook
+Chris is a Warwickshire-based freelance writer, Editor-in-Chief of AVillaFan.com, author of the High Protein Beef Paste football newsletter and owner of Aston Villa Review.
+He supports Northern Premier League Midlands Division club Coventry Sphinx.

 - Chris FlanaganSenior Staff Writer